-While I was state licensed I had to be under their umbrella, which meant I was not supposed to advertise faith based counseling.
+While I was state licensed I had to be under their umbrella, which meant I was not supposed to advertise faith based counseling nor do any spiritual work.
 By breaking up with the state and being under a Christian counseling license, I can now promote being a Christ follower and bring faith easily into our sessions.

 Why is this important?
-For some people you need to find the safety of Jesus, prayer, direction on how to connect in deeper ways.
+For some people you desire to find the safety of Jesus, want prayer, and are looking direction on how to connect to God in deeper ways.
 For others, you get enough of that through church, Bible study, and community.

 Examine where you are in this season.
 If the term “Christian” turns you off, then look for a counselor that does not promote it.
 If you feel far from God but want to be closer, then look for someone that will help you with that in your sessions.
 And if you are really ready for deep healing, find a therapist that bridges faith and inner healing with God calling the shots.